 Though hydroponic gardening has numerous benefits, it has some prominent limitations too.
 If you’re a beginner in hydroponics, here’s the summary for you.

-Environment Independent: Hydroponics is independent of varying weather conditions, seasons, soil type etc. This is because plants are cultivated in soilless medium and completely controlled condition leading to maximum production.
+Environment Independent.
+Hydroponics is independent of varying weather conditions, seasons, soil type, etc. This is because plants are cultivated in soilless medium and completely controlled condition leading to maximum production.

-Continuous Cultivation of Variety Crops: With hydroponic gardening, it is possible to grow your desired crops continuously even though it is off-season.
-This will fetch you good market price for your crops.
+Continuous Cultivation of Variety Crops.
+With hydroponic gardening, it is possible to grow your desired crops continuously even though it is off-season.
+This will fetch you a good market price for your crops.
 You can grow a wide variety of crops in your hydroponic garden without the hassle of crop rotation.

 Therefore, if you’re prepared to tackle all these limitations of hydroponic gardening, you would never have the fear of losing your hard grown crops.